renskebos/openalex_embedding_similarity/README.md

 ## Methodology

 1. **Vectorization**
-   - The texts were converted into numerical vector representations using **Jina Embeddings v3**, a multilingual feature extractor.
+   - The texts were converted into numerical vector representations using Jina Embeddings v3, a multilingual feature extractor.

 2. **Cosine Similarity Calculation**
-   - Cosine similarity was computed between the **two target texts** and the **OpenAlex dataset**.
+   - Cosine similarity was computed between the two target texts and the OpenAlex dataset.
    - The results were ranked from highest to lowest similarity.

 3. **Screening and Selection**
-   - The top **10,000 most similar papers** were selected.
+   - The top 10,000 most similar papers were selected.
-   - These papers were **screened with ASReview** to refine the literature overview.
+   - These papers were screened with ASReview to refine the literature overview.

 4. **Literature Overview Construction**
    - The final selection of papers forms the basis of the literature review.
-   - This review supports the development of **AI transparency frameworks** in healthcare.
+   - This review supports the development of AI transparency frameworks in healthcare.

 ## Dependencies